SianJMBrooke/Introduction_To_Git/Python_Best_Practise_Guidelines.md

-# Using GitHub for Social Data Science: Best Practise Guidelines
+# Using GitHub for MY470: Best Practise Guidelines

 This document sets out the best practise guidelines for using GitHub for the Applied Social Data Science Course at the LSE.